-Landlords are only likely to require this cover if the tenancy agreement they've made with their tenants includes the stipulation that they must provide alternative accommodation should the property become uninhabitable.
+Landlords are only likely to need alternative accommodation cover if the tenancy agreement says they must provide it should the property become uninhabitable.

-More usual would be for the tenant to simply be freed of the requirement to pay rent should the property become uninhabitable.
+Instead, the tenant may simply be freed of the requirement to pay rent should the property become uninhabitable.